 On your iPhone, go to Settings > General > Reset > Reset Location & Privacy.
 Performing this action resets all connections between your iPhone and your Mac.

-If a restart didn’t do the trick, try a forced restart on the iPhone while it’s connected to iTunes.
+If a restart didn’t do the trick, try a forced reboot on the iPhone while it’s connected to iTunes.

 Perform a Forced Restart